Dhruvi-2002/vehicle-garage-centre/README.md

 # vehicle-garage-centre
 - Project overview
-this website a helps the user to see wheather there vehicle is ready for the road for drive SETUP INSTRUCTION:
+this website a helps the user to see wheather there vehicle is ready for the road for drive.

+SETUP INSTRUCTION:
 -download visual studios
 -download packages djano and npm